zmmille2/git-fundamentals/README.md

 To get started, we'll talk about the [software that you'll need installed, and the account you'll need registered](topics/00-installation-and-registration.md) to get set up for working with `git` and Github.

-If you already have worked with `git` in the past and know the basics of how to use the tool, but want to cover more of the theory, start with [Commits](04-commits.md)
+If you're looking for materials on the theory and inner workings of `git`, there are myriad materials all over the internet that explain things better than I could.
+As such, I've linked them throughout the material.
+If you're looking for a link and don't want to search through everything, you can alternatively just visit [the references writeup](topics/05-references.md).

 Alternatively, if you're coming back to the middle of the workshop, please feel free to navigate using the table of contents: